Girishaprasad-2001/Kubernetes-Architecture/README.md

 # What is Istio in Kubernetes?

 Istio is an open-source service mesh platform that runs on Kubernetes and provides traffic management, security, and observability for microservices without requiring changes to application code.

+# What is Ingress in Kubernetes?

+Ingress is a Kubernetes API object that manages external access to services inside a Kubernetes cluster, typically HTTP and HTTPS traffic.

+Instead of exposing each service with its own LoadBalancer, Ingress provides a single entry point and routes traffic to different services based on rules such as hostname or URL path.

+# What is Egress in Kubernetes?

+Egress refers to outbound traffic from applications running inside a Kubernetes cluster to destinations outside the cluster.